 Auravant

-Auravant is a precision agriculture app designed to help farmers manage their fields more efficiently and sustainably.
-The platform allows data to be unified and transformed into useful information for decision-making, optimizing the use of inputs such as water, fertilizers and seeds.
-Users can access satellite images, yield maps, weather forecasts and much more.
-It features GNDVI which helps determine how much water and nitrogen plants are absorbing1.
-This is crucial to optimize irrigation and ensure crops receive the right amount of water, avoiding both excess and shortage.
+Auravant is a precision agriculture application designed to help farmers manage their fields more efficiently and sustainably.
+The platform unifies data and transforms it into useful information for decision-making, optimizing the use of inputs such as water, fertilizers, and seeds.
+Users can access satellite images, yield maps, weather forecasts, and much more.
+It features GNDVI, which helps determine the amount of water and nitrogen plants are absorbing.
+This is crucial for optimizing irrigation and ensuring crops receive the right amount of water, avoiding both excess and shortages.

 Biobeds